 - The most direct route to caring for the environment as an adult is participating in nature activities as a young child.

-The Little Nature Explorers program at the Riparian Institute draws on the most current findings regarding preschoolers need for time exploring and discovering nature.
+The Little Nature Explorers program at the Riparian Preserve draws on the most current findings regarding preschoolers need for time exploring and discovering nature.
 Our master-degreed lead teacher, ‘Granmaya’ has studied outdoor preschool programs across the country to create a design that blends best practices.
-Lisa Herrmann, Education Coordinator, was recently involved in the writing of the National Project for Excellence publication, Guidelines for Early Childhood Environmental Education, and has brought those understandings to the program as well.
+Our Education Coordinator, was involved in the writing of the National Project for Excellence publication, Guidelines for Early Childhood Environmental Education, and has brought those understandings to the program as well.
 Through Little Nature Explorers, we hope to provide opportunities for preschoolers to grow strong minds, bodies, and spirits through the nurturing of our natural world.

 - Visit our Calendar for current class offerings